Inside the London Eye | The experience, views, and visitor tips

 360-degree views

 The capsules are entirely made of double-curved, optical-quality laminated glass, offering unobstructed views in every direction.
-As you gently ascend and descend over 30 mins, you'll witness London's famous landmarks.
-Look out for the Houses of Parliament and Big Ben, Buckingham Palace, St. Paul's Cathedral, the Tower of London, and the River Thames below.
-On a clear day, visibility can extend up to 40km, as far as Windsor Castle!
+As you gently ascend and descend over 30 mins, you'll witness London's famous landmarks, including the Houses of Parliament and Big Ben, Buckingham Palace, and the River Thames.

 Spacious & free-moving interior